iwaldman/ipfs-image-dapp/README.md

 ## Prerequisites

-1. You will need Metamask plugin for Chrome.
-While there are other options available, only Metamask is covered here.
+1. You will need [Metamask](https://metamask.io/) plugin for Chrome.
 2. Make sure you have [Node.js](https://nodejs.org/en/) installed.
-If you run into trouble, this was created with `v10.1.0`.

 ## Installation